kaleoyster/actuarial-model-nbi/docs/methodology.md

 $$ {S(x) = 1 - h(x)}$$

 #### ☁️  Probabilities

+A period life table is baed on the mortality expeirence of a population during a relative short period of time.
+#### New understanding of the methodology
+- $f(x):$ Starting at the start time, the probability distribution of when you will die.
+- $F(x):$ Just the cumulative distribution, at time $T$, what % of the population will be dead?
+- $S(x):$ $1-F(x)$, at time $T$, what % of the population will be alive?
+- $h(x):$  Hazard function, at a given time $T$, of the people still alive, this can be used to estimate how many people will die in the next time interval, or if interval → 0, `instantaneous` death rate.
+    - Hazard rate: It measures the total amount of risk that has been accumulated up to time t.
+    - Count data interpration: `It gives the number of times we would expect to observe failures over a given period, if only the failure events were repeatable`
+- $H(x):$ Cumulative hazard function.

+#### Previous understanding of the methodology

 - Instead of the absolute number of surviving bridges at age $x$ life tables commonly compute a probability of survival.
 - The probability of survival for bridges exposed from age 1 to age $x$ is:  $_1P_x$, or simply $P_x$.
 - It is computed from the hazard rate as shown in Equation 3: